s. Provisions and Contingent liability Provisions General

 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data from binding sales transactions, conducted at arm's length, for similar assets or observable market prices less incremental costs for disposing of the asset.
 The value in use calculation is based on a DCF model.
 The cash flows are derived from the budget for the next five years and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the asset's performance of the CGU being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.

-The parameter most subject to change is the discount rate.
-In determining the appropriate discount rate, the management considers the interest rates of government bonds with term that correspond with the expected term of the defined benefit obligation.
+The calculation is most sensitive to changes in the discount rate.
+In determining the appropriate discount rate for plans operated in India, the management considers the interest rates of government bonds where remaining maturity of such bond correspond to expected term of defined benefit obligation.

 The mortality rate is based on publicly available mortality tables.
 Those mortality tables tend to change only at interval in response to demographic changes.
 Future salary increases and gratuity increases are based on expected future inflation rates.

-Further details about gratuity are given in Note 30
+Further details about gratuity obligations are given in Note 30.

 30 Gratuity and other post-employment benefit plans A. Defined benefit plans - general description